 3. Colour changes

 Cataracts can affect the colour of the world around you, and make things appear faded or washed out.
 Commonly, objects take on a yellow hue.
+You may also find it difficult to spot the difference between certain colours, such as navy blue, brown, and black; or blue, green and purple.
 If you notice these symptoms or are constantly disagreeing with friends and family about the colour of objects, speak to a specialist.

 4. Frequent change in spectacles

 As your cataract begins to form, the lens inside your eye increases in size, often resulting in a need to change spectacle prescriptions.
 As this becomes more frequent, it may be an early sign of developing a cataract.